-This hypothesis was studied in greater detail by measuring how contextual-level performance depends on the "quality" of the appearance classification.
-The number of Gaussian components in the appearance models was the parameter adopted to control this "quality."
-Figs. 10b and 10c show that decreasing this parameter leads to a substantial degradation of appearance-level recognition for both SIFT and DCT.
-Nevertheless, the performance of the contextual classifiers built with these appearance classifiers does not change substantially.
-On the contrary, the contextual classifiers assure a classification gain that compensates for the losses in appearance classification.
-For SIFT-GRID, this gain ranges from about 20 percent at 64 Gaussian mixture components to about 8 percent at 512.
-For the DCT, corresponding gains are of 65 and 54 percent, respectively.
-In result, while the appearance classifier experiences a drop of 17 percent (21 percent) for DCT (SIFT-GRID) as the number of components is reduced from 512 to 64, the performance of contextual classification drops by only a small margin of 2 percent (5 percent).
+gain ranges from about 20% at 64 Gaussian mixture components, to about 8% at 512.
+For the DCT, corresponding gains are of 65% and 54% respectively.
+In result, while the appearance classifier experiences a drop of 17% (21%) for DCT (SIFT-GRID) as the number of components is reduced from 512 to 64, the performance of contextual classification drops by only a small margin of 2% (5%).

 Overall, the performance of the contextual classifier is not even strongly affected by the feature transformation adopted.
-While, at the appearance level, the performance of the DCT is not comparable to that of SIFT, the choice of transform is much less critical when contextual modeling is included: The two transforms lead to similar performance at the contextual level.
+While, at the appearance level, the performance of the DCT is not comparable to that of SIFT, the choice of transform is much less critical when contextual modeling is included: the two transforms lead to similar performance at the contextual level.
 This suggests that 1) any reasonable architecture could, in principle, be adopted for appearance classification, and 2) there is no need for extensive optimization at this level.
 This is an interesting conclusion, given that accurate appearance classification has been a central theme in the recognition literature over the last decades.

-8.4 Some Examples
+D. Some Examples

 The ability of contextual modeling to compensate for classification noise at the appearance level can be observed by simple inspection of the posterior distributions at the two levels.
-Fig. 12 shows two images from the "street" class of N15, and an image each from the "Ireland" and "Mayan ruins" CD of the Corel Collection.
+Figure 12 shows two images from the "street" class of N15, and an image each from the "Ireland" and "Mayan ruins" CD of the Corel Collection.
 The SMN and CMN vectors computed from each image are shown in the second and third column, respectively.
 Two observations can be made.
-First, as discussed in Section 3.4, the SMN vectors can include substantial contextual noise, reflecting both types of concept co-occurrences.
-For example, patches from the first image ("street" class) have high probability under concepts such as "bedroom," "livingroom," "kitchen," "inside city," "tall building."
-Some of these co-occurrences ("bedroom," "livingroom," "kitchen") are due to patch ambiguities.
-Others ("inside city," "tall building") are consistent with the fact that the concepts are contextually dependent.
-The SMN representation has no power to disambiguate between the two types of co-occurrences.
-This is more pronounced for larger semantic spaces: The SMNs of Corel images (43 dimensional space) exhibit much denser co-occurrence patterns than those of N15.
+First, as discussed in Section.
+III-D, the SMN vectors can include substantial contextual noise, reflecting both types of concept co-occurrences.
+For example, patches from the first image ("street" class) have high probability under concepts such as "bedroom", "livingroom", "kitchen", "inside city", "tall building".
+Some of these co-occurrences ("bedroom", "livingroom", "kitchen") are due to patch ambiguities.
+Others ("inside city", "tall building") are consistent with the fact that the concepts are contextually dependent.
+The SMN representation has no power to disambiguate between the two types of cooccurrences.
+This is more pronounced for larger semantic spaces: the SMNs of Corel images (43 dimensional space) exhibit much denser co-occurrence patterns than those of N15.

-Second, CMNs are remarkably noise free for all semantic spaces considered.
+Second, CMNs are remarkably noise-free for all semantic spaces considered.
 They capture the "gist" of the underlying scenes, assigning high probability only to truly contextual concepts.
-This increased robustness follows from the fact that contextual models learn the statistical structure of the contextual co-occurrences that characterize all SMNs associated with each class.
+This increased robustness follows from the fact that contextual models learn the statistical structure of the contextual cooccurrences that characterize all SMNs associated with each class.
 This makes class models at contextual level mitigate ambiguity co-occurrences, which tend to be spurious, while accentuating true contextual co-occurrences, which are stable.
 Consider, for example, the top image in the fourth column.
-Its SMN is a frequently occurring training example for contextual models of "street," "house," "people" (this is true even though the image has low probability of "street" and "house" under appearance modeling), etc. On the other hand, it is an unlikely training pattern for contextual models of "bear" and "hills," which only accidentally co-occur with "street" or "house."
-Hence, this SMN has large posterior probability under contextual models for "house" and "street," but not for "bear" or "hills."
+Its SMN is a frequently occurring training example for contextual models of "street", "house", "people" (this is true even though the image has low probability of "street" and "house" under appearance modeling), etc. On the other hand, it is an unlikely training pattern for contextual models of "bear" and "hills", which only accidentally co-occur with "street" or "house".
+Hence, this SMN has large posterior probability under contextual models for "house" and "street", but not for "bear" or "hills".

-Fig. 12. (left) Two images from the "street" class of N15 and (right) an image each from the "Ireland" and "Mayan ruins" CD of the Corel collection.
-Also shown with the images are the SMN and CMN vectors (middle and right column, respectively).
-Notice that the CMN vectors are noise free and capture the "gist" of the image.
+Fig. 12. left) Two images from the "street" class of N15, and right) an image each from the "Ireland" and "Mayan ruins" CD of the Corel collection.
+Also shown with the images are the SMN and CMN vectors (middle and right column respectively).
+Notice that the CMN vectors are noise-free and capture the "gist" of the image.

-8.5 Complexity
+E. Complexity